"... he that breaks a thing to find out what it is

 Even when turning its back, a jumping spider still can loot straight at you with its rear eyes.

-Puerto Rican green jumper, Lyssomanes portoricensis, male and female.
+Puerto Rican green jumper, Lyssomanes portoricensis, male.
 San Juan Botanical Garden, San Juan, north-eastern Puerto Rico.

 Jumping spider, probably Hentzia antillana.
 San Juan, north-eastern Puerto Rico.